inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The :ned:`Tcp` module automatically notifies the :cpp:`TcpSocket` about
 incoming connections.
-The socket in turn notifies the application using
+The socket, in turn, notifies the application using
 the :fun:`ICallback::socketAvailable` method of the callback interface.
 Finally, incoming :protocol:`TCP` connections must be accepted by the
 application before they can be used: